 4. The degree of initiative taken to raise funds from other sources.
 Those groups that have shown greater initiative in this area will be viewed more favourably.

 The fund is not intended to provide an annual source of income for recurring projects.

-Applications will be reviewed as they are submitted, until the annual fund allocation is disbursed.
+Applications will be reviewed as they are received, until the annual fund allocation is disbursed.